thenurdyguy/mdon/docs/README.yarn.md

 This will execute and identical implementation which uses CJS-style require instead of ES module import/export.

-### Package Scripts

-It is recommended when dealing with nested packages to always call MDon from the root of each package to prevent unintended outcomes.
+**Note:** *Always call MDon from the root of your local package.*

-If you need to call it from a different root follow this universal pattern:
+If you need to call it from a different root follow this pattern:

     » pushd path/to/package/root; mdon; popd;

 Read more on [`pushd` and `popd` on Wikipedia](https://en.wikipedia.org/wiki/Pushd_and_popd).

-Also, avoid using globbs with `**` which could match a markdown file in a nested package assuming it belongs to the top package, at which point it will simply use the top package's JSON fields in place of the nest one.

 ## API

-MDon is meant to be used from the command-line, however, you can still use it in your code through it's simple single-function interface which will process a single markdown file at a time (does not glob).
+MDon is meant to be used from the command-line, however, you can still use it in your code through it's single-function simple interface.

 ```js
   import mdon from 'mdon';